asensio-lab/popular-sentiment-electric-vehicle-drivers-united-states/README.md

 # done in 6714.033920s
 ```

+7. Run

-6. Run create_final_analysis_data.py to create final predictions dataset by replacing machine predictions of reviews that are in training set with ground truth labels from humans.
+8. Run create_final_analysis_data.py to create final predictions dataset by replacing machine predictions of reviews that are in training set with ground truth labels from humans.
 This will generate the `NA Reviews Data Best Sentiment.csv` file.

 ```
 $ python create_final_analysis_data.py
 # sys:1: DtypeWarning: Columns (3) have mixed types.
 Specify dtype option on import or set low_memory=False.
 ```

-7. The rest of the steps are in R. Ensure `NA Reviews Data Best Sentiment.csv` and `NA_Location_Data_7-16-18.csv` are in the working directory.
+9. The rest of the steps are in R. Ensure `NA Reviews Data Best Sentiment.csv` and `NA_Location_Data_7-16-18.csv` are in the working directory.

-8. Run final_dataset.R to generate `final_data.csv`
+10. Run final_dataset.R to generate `final_data.csv`

-9. Run final_analysis.Rmd.
+11. Run final_analysis.Rmd.
 All graphics and tables (except for the t-tests for CBSAs and States) will display at the bottom of the file.

-10. Run t_tests_stateCBSA.Rmd.
+12. Run t_tests_stateCBSA.Rmd.
 It will create two .txt files that show output of the t-tests.

 ## Econometric Analysis of the Sentiment
 To replicate the protocols for the statistical analysis using review rate and sentiment score, see FRM_NegScore.R.